Humphries-Lab/Lab-Manual/content/funders.md

 MRC Project Grant (NMHB) ·
 "Resolving the size and nature of neocortical population codes" · PI.
 With Rasmus Petersen (Co-I) and Mat Evans (named PDRA).

-**2019-2021** ·
-MRC Project Grant (NMHB) ·
-"The Neural Basis of Movement Transitions" ·
-Mark sole PI.
-Data and support from the labs of Bill Frost and Lee Miller (also Chicago, by coincidence).

 !!! note "The UK funding landscape"